StephenAshmore/paladin/instructionset.md

 * load
 	load a register with a value from memory. operands: [register]
 * print
-	print contents of a register. operands: [register]
+	print contents of a register to the console. operands: [register]
+* printall
+	prints the contents of all registers as a name, value list of tuples to the console. no operands

 ## Logic Opcodes
 * and